cs210/2025-Unusual-4/README.md

 For detailed technical documentation of the codebase, please refer to the [documentation.md](./documentation.md) file.
 This document provides in-depth explanations of the system architecture, implementations, and extension points to help developers understand and contribute to the project.

+For detailed rationale documentation of the team's decision making process, please refer to the [rationale.md](./rationale.md) file.
+This document captures what occurred in the different phases of our development cycle and took the shape of XeleR.

 ## Demo Video
 Demo Video of how to use XeleR to rapidly iterate on your screen.
 Here you can see how we add a new character onto the kitchen scene.